-The members of our compensation committee are Mr. Mitchell, Dr. Gordon, and Dr. Tananbaum.
-Mr. Mitchell is the chair of our compensation committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our compensation committee will be Mr. Mitchell, Dr. Gordon, and Dr. Tananbaum.
+Mr. Mitchell will be the chair of our compensation committee.
 Our compensation committee will oversee our compensation policies, plans and benefits programs.
 The compensation committee will also: